-I have now read a number of books that I also read blinkest summaries.
-I have found that for me blinkest summaries are only moderately helpful.
-I often find them emphasizing points I didn’t think were particularly important and fail to highlight what I think is most important.
+There are a number of books that I have read both the full text and blinkest summaries.
+I found the blinkest summaries moderately helpful.
+I often find they emphasizing points I didn’t think were particularly important and failed to highlight what I thought were the most important points.
 I was surprised by this until I thought about my experience with a number of books.

-This is a reminder that our perspective which is shaped by our current life situation can have an huge impact about what we perceive, which in turn effects what we learn.
-It’s not surprising that the summary of a book with a wildly different life experience will call out very different and highlights.
+This is a reminder that our perspective is shaped by our current life situation and has a huge impact on what we perceive, which in turn effects what we learn.
+It’s not surprising that the summary of a book written by someone with a wildly different life experience will call out very different and highlights.